thdtjsdn/prof/Readme.md

 ### Testing

 Tests are written with [Vows](http://vowsjs.org/) and are limited to the node code.
+CI is covered by [travis-ci](http://about.travis-ci.org/) and the current status is visible [here](http://travis-ci.org/goldjunge/node-profiling).

 To run all tests:

     make test